Save on your home insurance with a customized policy

 Roof: The inspector will walk along the roof to assess its condition.What happens with the information they collect?The information is used to assess the condition of your home and, if necessary, make changes to your policy.
 Your information is kept strictly confidential.What happens after?Your policy may be adjusted depending on the results of the inspection to ensure that your home is adequately protected.
 In certain states, roof coverage may be adjusted based on the condition of the roof.How will I be notified about the inspection?You will receive a postcard in the mail, as well as a call from the inspector to confirm the details of the inspection.Will the home inspector take precautions during the Covid-19 pandemic?Absolutely.
 Please know that we have put a number of safety practices in place to keep you and our inspectors safe during the pandemic.Do I need to be present for the inspection?No. If you are home, please stay indoors to prevent contact while the inspection is taking place.Will the inspector be wearing PPE and socially distancing when inspecting my property?Yes.
 The inspector will be wearing a mask and gloves as part of our safety protocol.
 The inspector will also request that you stay indoors during the inspection to prevent contact.

 Mold generally begins with water getting someplace it shouldn’t, so while your home insurance won’t provide mold-specific coverage, it will provide coverage for the primary causes, such as water damage.
-Water back up and overflow from sewers, drains, and sump pump wells are all covered by Escape of Water, also known as “water back up coverage”
+Put another way, insurance will cover mold remediation if it occurs as a result of covered water damage.
+Water back up and overflow from sewers, drains, and sump pump wells are all covered by Escape of Water, also known as “water back up coverage”.

 Learn more about how to prevent water back up and stop mold before it starts.